mgcrea/cordova-pickerview/README.md

 ## DESCRIPTION ##

 * This plugin provides a simple way to use the `UIPickerView` native component from iOS.

-This plugin is built for Cordova >= v2.1.0 with ARC.
+* This plugin is built for Cordova >= v2.1.0 with ARC.

 * There is a `Sencha Touch 2.0` plugin to easily leverage this plugin [here](https://github.com/mgcrea/sencha-touch-plugins/blob/master/CordovaPicker.js)

 ## SAMPLE PROJECT GENERATION ##

 You can generate a sample XCode project by running `samples/ios/create.sh` from the root of the repository.
+You will have to manually add the `ActionSheet` folder to Xcode (see step 2).

 ## PLUGIN SETUP FOR IOS ##